puniverse/capsule/docs/index.md

 A caplet can be embedded in the capsule, or be packaged separately and used to wrap an existing capsule.
 While every caplet can be embedded or used as a wrapper, usually just one of the options makes sense.

-Here are some examples of caplets (some exist, some not yet):
+Here are some examples of caplets (some exist some don't):

 * Maven (embedded): this caplet can download the capsule's dependencies from a Maven repository prior to launch, and cache them so that they can be shared with other capsules.
 This can be used to reduce the capsule's size, "factor out" common dependencies (like an alternative JVM language runtime), or automatically update dependencies or even the application itself.
 * Containers (wrapper): this caplet launches a capsule inside a container